-Sub-dominant: deep-rooted, cool season, perennial bunchgrasses > associated shrubs > shallow-rooted, cool season, perennial bunchgrasses > deep-rooted, cool season, perennial forbs
+Sub-dominant: associated shrubs > shallow-rooted, cool season, perennial bunchgrasses > deep-rooted, cool season, perennial forbs > fibrous, shallow-rooted, cool season, perennial forbs = annual forbs.

-Other: succulents, evergreen trees
+Other: Others: cool season rhizomatous grasses, evergreen trees

 Additional: With an extended fire return interval, the shrub and tree component will increase at the expense of the herbaceous component.
-Eventually the tree component will dominate and the understory will be greatly reduced.
+With lack of disturbance, singleleaf pinyon and Utah juniper will eventually dominate the site and the understory will be greatly reduced.

-- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 25% of total woody canopy; some of the mature bunchgrasses (<20%) have dead centers. - 14.
-Average percent litter cover (%) and depth (in): Within plant interspaces (15-30%) and depth of litter is <0.25 inch.
+- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 20% of total woody canopy; some of the mature bunchgrasses (<10%) have dead centers. - 14.
+Average percent litter cover (%) and depth ( in): Between plant interspaces (±25%) and litter depth is ±1/4 inch.

-production): For normal or average growing season (thru June) ± 900 lbs/ac; favorable years +1200 lbs/ac and unfavorable years + 700 lbs/ac.
+production): For normal or average growing season (thruJune) ±600 lbs/ac; Favorable years ±800 lbs/ac and unfavorable years ±400 lbs/ac.

 - 16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential Invaders include: annual mustards and cheatgrass.
-Singleleaf pinyon and Utah junier may increase and eventually dominate this site. - 17.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders include cheatgrass and annual mustards.
+Singleleaf pinyon and Utah juniper may increase and eventually dominate this site. - 17.
 Perennial plant reproductive capability: All functional groups should reproduce in average (or normal) and above average growing season years.
-Reduced growth and reproduction occur during drought years.
+Little growth or reproduction occur during extreme or extended drought periods.